Managing Nasal Allergies (Allergic Rhinitis) in Singapore

 Dust mites and their droppings generally cling to bedding / carpet / heavy fabrics and are not circulating in the air.
 Air purifiers clean circulating air and thus in general, are not useful in patients with dust mite allergies and allergic rhinitis.

-Over-The-Counter (OTC) Medications For Allergies
+Over-The-Counter (OTC) Medications For Nose Allergy

 Medications for allergic rhinitis, sinus congestion, runny nose and the common cold make up the largest section of OTC medication in pharmacies.
 When used appropriately, most of them provide significant relief of symptoms from allergies and common colds.
 These medications do not cure the allergies or the common cold, but help relieve the symptoms making the patient more comfortable.